| |

 CHANGE OF VENUE FOR WEEKLY MEETINGS

-We will be changing our Thursday night meeting venue to “The Model Farm” (formerly the Tennis Village and McCarthy’s Bar), now owned by Eileen and Pat Burton, starting on Thursday 15th October 2015’ Plenty of parking spaces at the northern (river side) end of the building.
+We will be changing our Thursday night meeting venue to “The Model Farm” (formerly the Tennis Village and McCarthy’s Bar), every thursday night at 8pm

 Tuesday, August 25, 2015